ascar-io/pilot-bench/README.md

 Install the dependencies as listed above.
 For Ubuntu, install the following packages:

-- sudo apt-get install git cmake libboost-all-dev g++
+- sudo apt-get install git cmake libboost-all-dev g++ graphviz

 For Mac, make sure you have the latest Xcode and command line development tools installed.
 You can install [MacPort](https://www.macports.org/) then install the following packages:

-- sudo port install cmake boost
+- sudo port install cmake boost graphviz

 Then you can build pilot-tool: